MizukiKakei/Time-series-Analysis-with-Energy-Consumption-Data/README.md

 ## Methods of analysis
 Time series analysis was conducted.
 To make a prediction, three different algorythms which were linear model, HoltWinter(triple exponential smoothing), Arima were used.
 In the end, the prediction based on liner model gave the best values of accuracy.
+And therefore, linear model was used for the final prediction.